ahhurlbert/species-energy-simulation/README.md

 In this example, this command requests 100 nodes to run simulations 3765 to 3864.
 A job output file is created called 'out.%J' where %J is the job number.
 Similarly, to analyze simulations on the cluster:

-`$ bsub -o out.%J -n 100 -a openmpi mpirun Rscript run_analysis_on_cluster.r 3765 3864`
+`$ bsub -o out.%J -n 100 -a openmpi mpirun Rscript run_analysis_on_cluster.r 3765 3864 30`

+In this case, an additional parameter at the end (here, 30) specifies the number of points in time over which to analyze simulation output.
 Whether running simulations or conducting analyses, results will be stored in the `raw_sim_output` or `analysis_output` subdirectories.

 ##Duplicating manuscript figures